procadiana/MealPrep/README.md

-# "MEAL PREP"
+## MEAL PREP

+A food app that helps plan your meals in advance and create your grocery list using a recipes API.
+The app will generate a set of easy recipes according to the user preferences and needs.
+The user can save recipes to their favorites list, customize their meal plan and share the shopping list on email.

 ## Main Contributors
 Anitha Amarnath [anithaamarnath](https://github.com/anithaamarnath), Diana Ilinca [procadiana](https://github.com/procadiana), Karina Lopez [karinalop](https://github.com/karinalop)

-## Description
-A food app that helps plan your meals in advance and create your grocery list using a recipes API.
-The app will generate a set of easy recipes according to the user preferences and needs.
-The user can save recipes to their favorites list and customize their meal plan and share the shopping list on email.

 ## Getting Started